Gloucester City Council: Governance

 Gloucester City Council provides district-level services.
 County-level services are provided by Gloucestershire County Council.
 The Quedgeley area of the city is also a civil parish with a town council, which forms a third tier of local government.
 The rest of the city, roughly corresponding to the pre-1974 county borough, is an unparished area.

 Political control

-The council has been under no overall control since 2024, being led by a Liberal Democrat minority administration.
+The council has been under no overall control since 2024.
+It was then led by a Liberal Democrat minority administration until September 2026 when the leader lost a vote of no confidence.
+No new leader was immediately appointed.

 Political control of the council since the 1974 reforms has been as follows: